mefaba/trivia-app/README.md

 "Need to fix

-Navbar should shown only during game, or show it according to at welcome page.
+Partly fixed: Navbar should shown only during game, or show it according to at welcome page.

 After game is completed, questions stays same.

+GamePage can be divided to components.

 Improve*

 Difficulty Selection

-Usage of Lottie Animation(https://github.com/chenqingspring/react-lottie - https://github.com/react-native-community/
+DONE//Usage of Lottie Animation(https://github.com/chenqingspring/react-lottie - https://github.com/react-native-community/
 lottie-react-native - https://lottiefiles.com/)

 Multiple category options on welcome page